Best Tech Stack for Building a CLI Tool as a Solo Developer

 Go is the language most CLI tools are written in today, and for good reason.
 The standard library handles file I/O, HTTP requests, JSON parsing, and concurrency without any external dependencies.
 Your tool compiles to a single binary that runs on macOS, Linux, and Windows.

 Cobra is the CLI framework.
 Kubectl, Hugo, GitHub CLI, and Docker CLI all use it.
-The pattern is simple: define commands, add flags, write the logic.
+The pattern is simple.
+Define commands, add flags, write the logic.
 Cobra handles help text generation, flag parsing, autocompletion scripts, and subcommand nesting.
-It's mature enough that you won't hit edge cases that aren't already solved.
+It's mature enough that you won't hit edge cases that aren't already solved, and the numbers back that up.
+Cobra sits at 44,019 GitHub stars on Apache License 2.0, with the latest stable release being v1.10.2.

-Lipgloss and Bubbletea from Charm are the visual layer.
-Lipgloss gives you styled text output (colors, borders, padding) and Bubbletea lets you build interactive terminal UIs (spinners, progress bars, selection menus).
+Lipgloss and Bubble Tea from Charm are the visual layer.
+Lipgloss gives you styled text output (colors, borders, padding) and Bubble Tea lets you build interactive terminal UIs (spinners, progress bars, selection menus).
 The Charm ecosystem has made Go CLI tools look genuinely beautiful.
 When I first saw the output from tools using these libraries, I was surprised it was a terminal application.
+Both crossed major v2 milestones recently.
+Lipgloss is at v2.0.3 with 11,343 stars, and Bubble Tea is at v2.0.6 with 42,772 stars, which makes it the most-starred of the two and one of the most popular TUI frameworks in any language.

 TypeScript Path: For npm Distribution